JayWood/the-seo-framework/readme.txt

 	* Servers that don't support PCRE will now have 301 redirects parsed correctly.
 	* Archive rel next/prev pagination links now also work on the Blog Page.
 	* Second or later archive pages now allow for pagination in the Canonical URL.
-	* TODO When the Home Page title additions location is set to Right and has a title filled in in the Inpost SEO Box as well as the Home Page Settings and when the Home Page Settings is emptied, the placeholder title location and additions are reversed temporarily.
+	* When the Home Page title additions location is set to Right and has a title filled in in the Inpost SEO Box as well as the Home Page Settings and when the Home Page Settings is emptied, the placeholder title location and additions are reversed when no Tagline options are touched.
 	* WordPress version compare could sometimes return incorrect values when dealing with unstable versions.
 	* The Canonical URL is now selecting the primary domain when available when using WPMUdev Domain Mapping.
 	* Blogname cache wasn't initialized correctly.
 	* Blog Description cache wasn't initialized correctly.
-	* When using subsets of languages, e.g. "nl-NL-formal", it no longer falls back to "en_US", but to "nl_NL".
+	* When using subsets of languages, e.g. "nl-NL-formal", the check no longer falls back to "en_US", but to "nl_NL".
+This affects `og:locale` in particular.
 * **Removed:**
 	/
-	* Shortlink URL from Homepage, as it's quite useless and self referring there.
+	* Shortlink URL from Home Page, as it's quite useless and self referring there.
 	* Yahoo Pinging option and initiation, as they've moved to Bing quite some time ago (oops).
 	* WPMUdev Avatars support.
 As WordPress core has taken over this feature and it was unreliable.
 	* Canonical URL from Search and 404 pages.
 It yields no value on those pages and might even yield incorrect results.